zoomix/ionic_feeder/README.md

 * Range slider messes up when sliding on s3.
 It looks like it's working and then aligns left and dies. (bug - fixed a while ago)
 * Predicted supplier doesnt predict when running with empty params. (bug)
 * Tests?
 Specs?
+* Change background on button click to give press feedback.

 ##Used plugins